Louisiana Boat Registration: Requirements, Fees & How to Apply (2026)

 Late Penalty Penalties for operating without current registration

-Fees verified from official Louisiana Department of Wildlife and Fisheries (LDWF) data.
-Last updated: 2026-03-13.
+Fees are based on the listed Louisiana Department of Wildlife and Fisheries (LDWF) source and may not include local or county surcharges.
+Last content review: 2026-03-13.
 Data year: 2026.

 Registration Process in Louisiana